oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### VDSM, host side

 Unlike virtual devices, host passthrough uses real host hardware, making the number of such assigned devices limited.
 The passthrough capability itself requires hardware that supports intel VT-d or AMD-vi.
 This capability can be reported through reading /sys/class/iommu and looking for 'dmar' file.
 Iommu also needs to be allowed on the host, which can unreliably be detected by parsing /proc/cmdline for intel_iommu=on or iommu=on.
-SR-IOV capability can be found via /sys/bus/pci/devices/\`device_name\`/sriov_numvfs and sriov_totalvfs, that indicate the device SHOULD be capable of spawning multiple virtual functions.
-It is possible that the bus device is connected to doesn't have enough bandwidth for these virtual functions.

-    echo 7 > sriov_numvfs
-    -bash: echo: write error: Cannot allocate memory

-    dmesg | tail -n 1
-    [ 9952.612558] igb 0000:07:00.0: SR-IOV: bus number out of range

 In order to report state of these devices, new verb is introduced: hostdevListByCaps.
 The verb takes list as an argument where each element of the list is a string identifying the class of devices caller wants to display (pci, usb_device, usb...).
 If no classes are specified, all of them are displayed. vdsClient supports hostdevFilterByCaps and displays the devices as a tree.
 Examples of the format are given below.